 - You could miss a great trip

 Finally, no one knows the course of this pandemic.
 No one.
 If we all follow the prevention guidance, we can limit the impact and the spread of the coronavirus.
-By summer, the threat of this illness might be gone.
+By late summer, the threat of this illness might be alleviated.
 In most cases, waiting to cancel doesn’t cost you a thing.
-But the end result of waiting could be you enjoying that great vacation you hoped to take this summer!
+But the end result of waiting could be you enjoying that great vacation you hoped to take!

 Stay safe everyone!
 (Michelle Couch-Friedman, Elliott Advocacy)